MrTomato77/Follina-Simulation/SET_email/readme.md

 ./MailHog_linux_amd64
 ```

+## Victim side
 Open MailHog on Windows Server for downloading follina file.
 ```
 10.0.2.4:8025
 ```

+Open the mail that was sent and click "Source" tab.
+Then at "Content-Type: application" click download.

-Use Social Engineering Toolkit (SET) to send follina file to receiver using email.
+## Use Social Engineering Toolkit (SET) to send follina file to victim using email.

 1. **Run as root to use SET.**
 ```